Sonia Fenner, Headteacher

 - hear the second stage of staff grievances and disciplinary matters;

 - hear appeals about pupil exclusions.

-- Teaching, Assessment and Pupil Outcome: Janine Budd, Lorna Sexton, Alison Sugden, Andrea Perry (staff)
+- School Improvement: Janine Budd (chair), Lorna Sexton, Alison Sugden, Andrea Perry (staff)

 - Finance and Resources: Richard Easterbrook (chair), Neil Ireland, Bharathi Brown